alexfilsecker/rhombus-assesment/frontend/README.md

 npm run dev
 ```

 Wich will start the development with `Vite`.
+You can access the page through: [`http://localhost:3000/rhombus-assessment`](http://localhost:3000/rhombus-assessment)

 ## Project Flow